FaeInterestingWorld/.github/profile/README.md

 - Advise:
   - Constructive criticism on the unaddressed issues and edge-cases of the [Interesting World Hypothesis](https://github.com/danieltjw/aifutures#interesting-world-hypothesis)
   - Advocates and social media curators
+    - Regional abbassors who can explain the IWH

 - Funding:
   - Spare compute to run experiments on the consequences of the IWH are welcome